linus-berg/APC/Compose/README.md

 ```

 > [!NOTE]
-> Since you now are running in rootless mode, you should not use `sudo`.
+> Since you are now running in rootless mode, you should not use `sudo` before
+> `docker-compose`.

-Stop it with `Ctrl-C`.
+Stop the development environment with `Ctrl-C`.